September 22, 2023

 Victoria’s Cafe Thai & American

-The Lake Champlain Islands vibrant nature brings a much needed warmth and vitality to the island communities
+The Lake Champlain Islands vibrant nature and way of life

 Lake Champlain Islands is Unique!